rcastley/splunk_f1_2021/README.md

 python3 main.py
 ```

-if you get an error socket.gaierror: [Errno 8] nodename nor servname provided, or not known
+if you get an error socket.gaierror: [Errno 8] No nodename or servername provided, or not known

 add the following to your /etc/hosts file wher [YOURHOSTNAME] is the host name of your machine
 0.0.0.0     [YOURHOSTNAME]